Guide Speculative

 GTA 6November 2026???12-18 months (estimated)

-The cynical (realistic) take: Rockstar staggers PC releases because it works.
+The cynical take: Rockstar staggers PC releases because it works.
 Millions of players buy the game on console, then buy it again on PC.
 It’s a deliberate double-dip strategy that has generated hundreds of millions in additional revenue.
 Until that math stops working, the strategy won’t change.

 Predicted System Requirements